 Courses numbered 0-0999 are preparatory courses and do not carry credit toward graduation.
-Courses numbered 1000 and above carry credit toward graduation with the exception of COLL 1000 which applies as institutional credit only.
+Courses numbered 1000 and above carry credit toward graduation.
 General education courses carrying a course number of 1100 and above (e.g., ENGL 1101) are taught in associate degree programs.
+The only exception is COLL 1090 which is calculated into overall GPA and is required for both diploma or degree level programs.